Jbone187/check_process/README.md

 # check_process
-Python script thats kills all process associated with a current user
+Python script thats kills all processes associated with a current user